pokt-network/poktroll/docusaurus/docs/operate/quickstart/docker_compose_walkthrough.md

 ## D. Creating a Gateway Deploying a PATH Gateway

-Gateway Server allows to use services provided by other operators on Pocket Network.
+`PATH Gateway` allows to use services provided by other operators on Pocket Network.

-### 0. Prerequisites for a Gateway Server <!-- omit in toc -->
+### 0. Prerequisites for a PATH Gateway <!-- omit in toc -->

-- **Full Node**: This Gateway Server deployment guide assumes the Full Node is deployed in the same docker-compose stack; see section A.
+- **Full Node**: This `PATH Gateway` deployment guide assumes the Full Node is deployed in the same docker-compose stack; see section A.
 - **A poktroll account with uPOKT tokens**: Tokens can be acquired by contacting the team.
 You are going to need a BIPmnemonic phrase for an existing